galaxyproject/gxadmin/README.md

-[`query user-details`](#query-user-details) | Quick overview of a Galaxy user in your system [`query users-count`](#query-users-count) | Shows sums of active/external/deleted/purged accounts [`query users-total`](#query-users-total) | Total number of Galaxy users (incl deleted, purged, inactive) [`update`](#update) | Update the script
+[`query user-details`](#query-user-details) | Quick overview of a Galaxy user in your system [`query users-count`](#query-users-count) | Shows sums of active/external/deleted/purged accounts [`query users-total`](#query-users-total) | Total number of Galaxy users (incl deleted, purged, inactive) [`query workflow-connections`](#query-workflow-connections) | The connections of tools, from output to input, in the latest versions of user workflows
+[`update`](#update) | Update the script
 [`uwsgi stats_influx`](#uwsgi-stats_influx) | InfluxDB formatted output for the current stats [`validate`](#validate) | validate config files